elegant-scipy/elegant-scipy/markdown/ch1.markdown

 | Gene 3 | 350         | 100         |

 The data is a table of counts, integers representing how many reads were observed for each gene in each cell type.
+See how the counts for each gene differ between the cell types?
+We can use this information to tell us about the differences between these two types of cell.
 This data is perfect to represented more efficiently as a ndarray.

 ## Numpy N-dimensional arrays